 An online archive provided by the University of North Texas Libraries of many searchable, full-text CRS reports that have been available on a variety of different websites since 1990.
 Includes subject access.
+In addition, the Federation of American Scientists provides reports on its website.
 The Open CRS Network, a project of the Center for Democracy & Technology, also provides convenient access to many CRS reports that are already in the public domain.

 Consumer Law Manuals: Companion Web Sites

 Restricted to law school faculty and students, this site details state legislation and case law in all 50 states, with analysis of federal laws, regulations, cases, agency interpretations, and letters, on the most critical consumer issues (such as foreclosures, student loans, predatory lending, debt collection, lemon laws, and immigrants' consumer rights).
 Includes sample pleadings and pretrial court documents.

 Current Index to Legal Periodicals (CILP)

 The CILP database provides topical access to the most recent issues of over 500 current legal publications.
 Citations are grouped by legal subject or by journal tables of contents, and includes links to the full-text on LexisNexis, Westlaw and HeinOnline.
 The latest issue of CILP is available every Friday, and is 4-6 weeks earlier than other commercial legal periodical indexes.

 Current reports plus an archive back to January 2002

 Environmental Law Reporter